hitmatdev/genai/readme.md

 # Crawler

-A crawler can crawl the website you specify.
+The crawler can crawl the website you specify.
 If you want to use Crawler data as data source change path from "book" to /crawler/pages